Leaf1204/2U/closure_JavaScript/leactureNotes.md

 # Topic: Closures in JavaScript- lecture facing notes

-### This is an introduction lesson to __Closure in JavaScript__.
-It is expected the students have a basic to intermediate understanding of scope and functions in JavaScript.
+### This is an introduction lesson to Closure in JavaScript.
+It is expected that the students have a basic to intermediate understanding of scope and functions in JavaScript.

 *After this lesson students will be able to:*
 1. Define lexical Scoping